melaniebeck/dotastro/README.md

 ### dotastro shits!

-We're gonna learn ALL THE THINGS
+We're gonna learn ALL THE THINGS!!!